-The enterprise application solutions market has grown rapidly in recent years and strong growth is expected to continue in this market up to the year 2000.
-However, the expectations from enterprise application implementation is changing and a new wave of solutions is replacing many of the established vendors in Europe.
+The enterprise application solutions market has grown rapidly in recent years and strong growth is expected to continue in this market up to the Year 2000.
+However, the expectations from enterprise application implementation is changing and a new wave of solutions is replacing many of the established vendors in the U.K.